nico-amsterdam/phoenix_form_awesomplete/README.md

 - Show when there is an exact match.
 - Show when there isn't a match.
 - When there is an exact match show related data (supplied in the remote data) in other parts of the page.
-- Select the highlighted item with the tab-key.
+- Select the highlighted item when tab key is used.

 ## Examples